rajaraodv/loadcomponent/README.md

 3. Internally uses MODIFIED version of l.js (https://github.com/malko/l.js)

 ##Example App
-You can test it by loading the example app (loadFilesExample.app).
+You can test it by loading the example app `loadFilesExample.app` inside example directory.

 1. Create an Aura app with the with filenames `loadFilesExample.app`, `loadFilesExample.cmp`, `loadFilesExampleController.js` from developer console.
 2. Change namespace from `jam` to YOUR_NAMESPACE.
 3. Upload `aotp_bootstrap.zip` and `jquery.zip` to static resources with the same name ("aotp_bootstrap" and "jquery").
-3. Open  `loadFilesExample.app`.
+4. Open  `loadFilesExample.app`.
 Click on preview.
-4. 'click on the `Launch Modal - JavaScript` to see if the JavaScript dialog shows up.
+5. 'click on the `Launch Modal - JavaScript` to see if the JavaScript dialog shows up.